rmettler/cpp_delegates/README.md

 ## System requirements

-- A C++14 compatible compiler.
+- A C++14 compatible compiler and standard library.
+- Has no other dependencies.

 ## Other solutions and other implementations of C++ delegates

 *TODO*

+- function pointer
 - std::function
-- functor/function object
+- functor/function object (static interface)
 - signal/slot
-- function pointer
+- OOP interfaces

 ## Thanks